stefanobartoletti/eslint-config/README.md

 ##### Vue accessibility (a11y) linting

-This package ships [`eslint-plugin-vuejs-accessibility`](https://github.com/vue-a11y/eslint-plugin-vuejs-accessibility) as a dependency, so it's always available — no separate install needed.
+This package ships [`eslint-plugin-vuejs-accessibility`](https://github.com/vue-a11y/eslint-plugin-vuejs-accessibility) as a dependency, so it's always available, no separate install needed.
 It stays disabled by default though, same as in `@antfu/eslint-config` itself, since enabling it can surface real findings on existing markup rather than being a transparent update.
 Turn it on via `@antfu/eslint-config`'s own `vue.a11y` option, passed in the first argument of `stefanobartoletti()`:

 ```js
 // eslint.config.js